 Today, organizations certainly look different from how they did ten years ago.
 Remote work options were a bit of a novelty back then.
 Flash forward to August of 2022, and 62% of full-time employees were working partly or fully remotely according to Owl Labs.

 This great shift to remote work has brought seemingly endless research on the topic.
 The EY Belonging Barometer 2.0 study has shown that more than 80% of employee respondents globally have felt or feel lonely at work.
 And, 49% feel lonelier today than they did prior to the pandemic.

 According to Buffer in their 2022 State of Remote Work Report:

 The two biggest challenges associated with remote work are unplugging after work (25%) and loneliness (24%).

-As an entirely virtual team of over 70 people, we understand the perception of isolation.
-When a single team spans the globe, how can real connections possibly exist?
+As an entirely virtual team of roughly 140 people, we certainly understand the perception of isolation and the danger of feeling alone (or unengaged) in the hybrid environment.
+When a single team spans the globe, you may ask how can real connections possibly exist?